anaef/lua-linear/doc/Structural.md

 For a vector, the function returns a list of numbers.

 For a matrix, the function returns a list of lists of numbers.
-The nested lists of numbers are the major order vectors of the matrix.
+The nested lists of numbers correspond to the major order vectors of the matrix.

 ## `linear.tolinear (t [, order])`